LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 Monitoring Impacts of a Host Down Alert

-When a host goes down, all other alert notifications emanating from the host will be suppressed.
+When a host goes down, no new alert will get generated (except HostStatus) and all other existing alert notifications emanating from the host will be suppressed.
 This means they will not trigger notifications to their respective escalation chains.
-This is meant to reduce noise caused by the cascading effects of your host being down.
+This will reduce the noise caused by the cascading effects of your host being down.

 Troubleshooting